20 Types of Figures of Speech, With Definitions and Examples

 Some examples of using hyperboles in a sentence include:

-• I have told you a million times to not touch my stuff!
+• I have told you a million times not to touch my stuff!

-• She has got a pea-sized brain
+• She has got a pea-sized brain.

 • I’m so hungry I could eat a horse.